Waiting, Waiting, Waiting

 Christ knew what Bartimaeus needed, just like He knows what we need, whether we’re actively waiting for those needs, or not.
 Yet the emotional, spiritual, and mental blindnesses with which we suffer may still be things we have to wait through until God's appointed time, when our waiting will finally be over.

 Waiting can only be true agony when you don't trust the Person for Whom you're waiting.

 May the Lord grant us the grace to wait as long as He would have us wait, and to wait with patience, hope, and even joy.

-As the psalmist has so poignantly phrased it, wait on the lord.
+As the psalmist has so poignantly phrased it, Psalms 27:14.
 Be of good courage, and He shall strengthen your heart.
 Wait, I say, on the Lord!

 From his smorgasboard of church experience, ranging from the Christian and Missionary Alliance to the Presbyterian Church in America, Tim Laitinen brings a range of observations to his perspective on how we Americans worship, fellowship, and minister among our communities of faith.
 As a one-time employee of a Bible church in suburban Fort Worth, Texas and a former volunteer director of the contemporary Christian music ministry at New York City's legendary Calvary Baptist, he's seen our church culture from the inside out.
 You can read about his unique viewpoints at o-l-i.blogspot.com.

 Have something to say about this article?
 Leave your comment via Facebook below!

 Add Crosswalk.com content to your siteBrowse available content